shiv4n9/GitConflicts/README.md

 ## Features
 - Feature One Implemented and Feature Two Added
 - Simple command-line interface
-- Complete Git workflow documentation
+- Complete Git workflow documentation with step-by-step commands
-- Automated execution scripts for Windows and Linux/Mac

 ## Files in This Repository
 - `calculator.py` - Simple Python calculator with basic arithmetic functions
 - `README.md` - This documentation file (target for merge conflicts)
-- `git-merge-conflict-workflow.md` - Detailed step-by-step workflow guide
+- `git-merge-conflict-workflow.md` - Complete step-by-step workflow guide with all Git commands
-- `execute-git-workflow.bat` - Automated Windows execution script
-- `execute-git-workflow.sh` - Automated Linux/Mac execution script
-- `manual-steps-summary.md` - Quick reference guide

 ## Usage
 Run `python calculator.py` to test the calculator functions.